-Clint obscured Carrie’s view the man’s face, but she could tell he was responding through clinched teeth.
+Clint obscured Carrie’s view of the man’s face, but she could tell he was responding through clenched teeth.

 Carrie moved to where the man could see her.
 “Hello,” she said.
 “That was quite a tumble you took.”

 Though his helmet was strapped down and his head couldn’t move, his eyes could.
 They locked onto hers.
 She was struck by how blue and intense they were.
-Almost like…no, not possible.
-If he had a concussion, it didn’t show.
+Almost like…no…not possible.

 She felt movement against her left leg and looked down to see the man’s hand seeking hers.
 Something—the voice—the eyes—compelled her to comply.

 “Would you ride with me?
 Please?”
 There was urgency in his voice.
 “There’s something I need to ask you to do.”

 She shot Clint a panicked glance.
 Maybe he would say that such things weren’t allowed, but all he did was give her a casual shrug and an affirmative nod.

 “I…I, well, I guess I could.”
 She had never ridden in an ambulance.
 The prospect frightened her.
 When her gaze returned to the stranger’s eyes, something stirred—a vague hint of recognition that disturbed her.
 She averted her eyes and asked, “Do I know you?”